Welcome to Panda Class!

 When will my child do PE?

-PE will be on a Friday.
+PE will be on a Monday.

-Forest school will take place every Monday, Tuesday and Wednesday.
+Forest school will take place every Tuesday.

 Mrs Gleed and Mrs Sheppard